Make Public: performing the pursuit of public housing

 Professor Jane Rendell & Dr Ben Campkin

 The history of housing the working population in Britain has a predictable circularity in architectural form; one generation’s panacea becomes the next generation’s problem, only to be reappraised with remorse after it has passed.
-My thesis is a practical and theoretical research project into this cycle.
-It follows the life of an inner-city housing estate in London to allow its inhabitants to reflect on the utopian promises of public housing in order to reclaim the principles of equality, dignity and security at its foundation.
+My thesis is a practical and theoretical research project into this cycle following two East London housing estates undergoing urban regeneration – the Haggerston Estate in Hackney and the Brownfield Estate in Poplar.

 Image: Still from Estate.
 Credit: Briony Campbell.

-David uses poetry and photography to explore the relation between place and language.
-He has exhibited, lectured and published work related to architecture, housing, collaboration, critical methodologies and site-specific practice.
+David uses poetry and photography to explore the relation between people and place.
+He has exhibited, lectured and published work related to public housing, architecture, critical methodologies and site-specific practice.

 Sources of Funding